JoeyStanley/real/cv.md

 ### Grants

 Graduate Research Award ($1000), awarded by the University of Georgia Willson Center for Humanities and Arts.
-Project title: “Intra-Family Variation in Utah County, Utah.”
+Project title: “Intra-Family Language Variation in Utah County, Utah.”
 October 12, 2017.

 Innovative and Interdisciplinary Research Grant ($2,500), awarded by the University of Georgia Graduate School.
 Project title: "A Survey of Western American English using Amazon Mechanical Turk."
 April 20, 2017.